-TITLE Special Projects Technician
+TITLE Projects Technician

 CLASSIFICATION NUMBER 8856

-MAJOR ADMINISTRATOR Superintendent of Facilities Maintenance
+MAJOR ADMINISTRATOR Assistant Director of Facilities Management, Maintenance

 MINIMUM ACCEPTABLE QUALIFICATIONS